sumyyoo/sumyyoo.github.io/README.md

 # sumyyoo.github.io
 learn how to deploy static website by Github pages
-- go setting->pages to set
+- go setting->pages to set deploy ways
 - open URL with [your username].github.io